clare-freebairn/ARTV2801_Project/README.md

 3. Classic Glitch Dyslexia
 - read this glitchy paragraph
--answer three questions about the content.
+- answer three questions about the content.

 4. Spelling Based one
 - Like the previous colour/similar word based one